-- The 5GC shall be able to trigger NG-RAN nodes to notify session start/activation of an MBS session to UEs.
+- The 5GC shall be able to trigger NG-RAN nodes to notify activation of an MBS session to IDLE UEs.

-Editor's note: How the NG-RAN node notify session activation to UEs relies on RAN WG feedback.
+NOTE Y: How NG-RAN noded notify session activation to UEs relies on RAN WG feedback.

 - When an MBS session is established upon AF request, it may be immediately activated (i.e. one AF request combining of session announcement and session activation).
-If an application requires to allow UEs to join prior to the start/activation of the multicast transmission, the AF may interact with the NEF separately to announce the multicast service and subsequently to request start/activation of the multicast service.
+If an application requires to allow UEs to join prior to the activation of the multicast transmission, the AF may interact with the NEF separately to establish the multicast session in inactive state and subsequently to activate the multicast session.

 - If a UE joins prior to the activation of the multicast session, the network indicates to the UE that the session is not yet activated.

-- The following bullets apply if MB-UPF detecting multicast data triggers MBS Session deactivation or activation.

-NOTE 3: Whether the terms "stop/deactivated" or "start/activation" denote the same actions needs to be further clarified.

-- The MBS Session may be deactivated when the MB-UPF detects no multicast data for a configurable period.
-When the MBS Session is deactivated by 5GC, the MBS Session context is kept in 5GC, but the AN resource with context and N3 tunnel for 5GC Shared MBS delivery method are released.
+- The MBS Session may be deactivated upon AF request or when the MB-UPF detects no multicast data for a configurable period.
+The MB-SMF sends a non-UE associated deactivation message via AMF towards NG-RAN nodes to which it performs shared delivery.
+When the MBS Session is deactivated by 5GC, the MBS Session context is kept in 5GC, but the radio resource to transmit the multicast session are released.
+The N3 tunnel for 5GC Shared MBS delivery method shall not be released as long as the RAN node serves CM CONNECTED UEs within the multicast session.
 UEs that have joined that multicast session can become IDLE:

-NOTE 4: Whether the MBS QoS flow need be removed from the MBS Session context is to be decided in normative phase.
+NOTE X: If the MBS session is deactivated because the MB-UPF detects no multicast data for a configurable period, the AF will not be aware.

 - The MBS Session may be activated when the MB-UPF detects multicast data.
 When the MBS Session needs to be activated, the MB-UPF sends message to the MB-SMF.
 When the MB-SMF starts the MBS session activation for establishing the transmission resources, the MB-SMF notifies the session activation to NG-RANs via SMFs/AMFs serving UEs within the multicast session.
 UEs are notified by NG-RAN about the session activation.

-- The MBS Session may be activated when the MB-UPF detects multicast data.
-When the MBS Session needs to be activated, the MB-UPF sends message to the MB-SMF.
-When the MB-SMF starts the MBS session activation for establishing the transmission resources, the MB-SMF notifies the session activation to NG-RANs via SMFs/AMFs serving UEs within the multicast session..
-UEs are notified by NG-RAN about the session activation.
+- The MBS Session may be activated upon AF request or when the MB-UPF detects multicast data.
+When the MB-UPF detects multicast data, the MB-UPF sends message to the MB-SMF.
+The MB-SMF notifies all SMFs within the multicast session about the session activation.
+The SMFs identify the UEs with deactivated PDU sessions within the multicast session that they serve, and if group paging is supported by RAN, sends an activation request with a list of those UEs to the AMFs serving them to initiate the group paging or otherwise request PDU session establishment which triggers individual paging at the AMFs..

-- The following bullets apply if AF decides to start or stop a multicast session:

-NOTE 5: Whether the terms "stop/deactivated" or "start/activation" denote the same actions needs to be further clarified.

-- The MBS Session may be stopped upon AF requests.
-When the MBS Session is stopped, the MBS Session context is kept in 5GC, but the AN resource with context and N3 tunnel for 5GC Shared MBS delivery method are released.
-The multicast QoS flow information are removed from the MBS Session context stored at the UE and 5GC NF.
-UEs that have joined that multicast session can become IDLE.

-- The MBS Session may be activated/started upon AF requests.
-When the MBS Session needs to be activated/started, the NEF or MBSF sends message to the MB-SMF for establishing the transmission resources.
-The MB-SMF obtains the related Multicast QoS flow information from PCF.
-When the MB-SMF restarts the MBS session, the MB-SMF notifies the session activation to NG-RANs via SMFs/AMFs serving UEs within the multicast session.
-UEs are notified by NG-RAN about the session activation.

-Editor's note: Coordination with RAN WGs are needed.
+NOTE Z: Coordination with RAN WGs are needed in the normative phase, in particular relating to group paging.

 ************************************ Next Change ******************************************